 This was a major study, carried out for the Office for Disability Issues, part of the Department for Work and Pensions (DWP), by the Office for National Statistics (ONS).
 It ran from June 2009 to September 2014 and provides facts and figures comparing how disabled and non-disabled people participate in society in a number of areas.
 These areas include:

 - transport and use of public services

-The survey aims to identify the reasons why people do not take part in these areas as much as they would like to.
-It also explores topics such as living standards, housing, discrimination and crime.
+The survey aimed to identify the reasons why people do not take part in these areas as much as they would like to.
+It also explored topics such as living standards, housing, discrimination and crime.

-The ONS runs the survey throughout the year across Great Britain.
-It interviews a random sample of households, with sectors of society chosen to reflect the general population.
+The ONS ran the survey throughout the year across Great Britain.
+It interviewed a random sample of households, with sectors of society chosen to reflect the general population.

 Find contact information and more about DWP statistics on the Statistics at DWP page.